 • They copycat: Children repeat what they see, such as something on TV or a peer misbehaving at school.
 Monitor your child’s interaction with TV and model your behavior in various situations.

 • They test limits: When you establish rules, children want to see if you’re serious.
 Set clear limits and consistent consequences.

 • They lack skills: Teach your child what to do in a situation instead of just punishing with a consequence after misbehavior.
 Demonstrate alternatives to learn from mistakes.

-- Dr. Chris McGinnis, psychologist, Boys Town South Florida
+- Dr. Chris McGinnis, founding clinic director, Boys Town South Florida